 - Add vanilla, lemon zest, lemon juice and mix.
 It might look curdled, but don't worry.

 - Remove and reserve 1 tablespoon of the flour.
 Sift the rest with the dry ingredients (flour, salt and baking powder) together in a bowl, or have them measured and sift them directly over the cake batter.

 - Add them in 2 parts, alternating with the cream cheese in 1 part.
 That means you start and end with the dry ingredients.

 - Mix and integrate it well, but don't beat much at this point.
 After adding the last part of the flour mixture, you should have most of it not incorporated when you add the berries.
 After adding the flour, cake batters should not be beaten too much as that will develop gluten and toughen the baked cake.

-- Add the blueberries and mix the batter with a spatula.
-Make sure everything is incorporated and try not to crush the blueberries.
-But make sure there are no flour spots.
+- Toss blueberries with the reserved tablespoon of flour, add to the batter and combine with a spatula.
+Make sure everything is incorporated, but try not to crush the blueberries.
+There should be no flour spots, but some specks around the berries are fine.
 You should have a thick, smooth batter with berries.

 - Pour the batter into the prepared pan and smooth the top.